Consensys/linea-specification/notes/meeting_notes_2023_11_03.md

 This vs other approach:
-in reachability we extract summary to do actual proof in the other approach we need more (constraint satisfaction or so up ot this point)
+in reachability we extract summary to do actual proof in the other approach we need more (constraint satisfaction or so up to this point)

 NEXT STEPS:
 - write ADD (real module) proof in this style